-Advertised Summary Job Description: Reporting to the Research Administrator, the Research Finance Coordinator is responsible for reporting on and monitoring financial activities and processing financial transactions for the Department's Basic Science Research Group (BSRG) and Clinical Research Unit (CRU).
+Advertised Summary Job Description: Reporting to the Research Administrator, the Financial Coordinator is responsible for reporting on and monitoring financial activities and processing financial transactions for the Department's Basic Science Research Group (BSRG) and Clinical Research Unit (CRU).
 Prepares detailed financial reports for grants, clinical trials, gifts and department accounts and monitors variances.
+Processes budget transactions, salary distributions, and journal entries in compliance with sponsor and university policies.
+The Financial Coordinator is a key member of the Department's Research and Finance teams and works closely with the Vice Chair of Research, Senior Director of Finance & Operations, Director of Clinical Research Unit, Grants Manager, Administrative Manager, Basic Research Investigators (9) and Clinical Investigators (5), Department and University administration.

 Additional Specific Minimum Qualifications: